Independent politician (Ireland): Local government

 At the 2024 local elections, independents won 178 of the 949 seats on city and county councils.

 European Parliament

-Two independent MEPs represent Ireland in the European Parliament: Luke 'Ming' Flanagan MEP for Midlands–North-West since 2014, and Michael McNamara MEP for South since 2024.
+Two independent MEPs represent Ireland in the European Parliament.
+Luke 'Ming' Flanagan has been MEP for Midlands–North-West since 2014, and Michael McNamara has been MEP for South since 2024.

 President of Ireland

 The current president of Ireland Catherine Connolly was elected in 2025 having been nominated by members of the Oireachtas from Sinn Féin, Labour Party, Social Democrats, People Before Profit, Solidarity, Green Party, 100% Redress, and independents.